What is the course about?

 When I've finished, what course can I do next?

-Presenting on the Spot; Clear Speech; Pronunciation and Self-Presentation for Speakers of Other Languages and The Actor’s Voice among others- please seek advice from the Drama Department.
+Presenting on the Spot; Clear Speech; Pronunciation and Self-Presentation for Speakers of Other Languages and Communicating at Work: the Business Pitch.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.